Coronavirus shockwave rocks airplane manufacturers, suppliers

 The International Association of Machinists and Aerospace Workers on Monday said in a letter to Congress that more than 500,000 U.S. aerospace production jobs could be in jeopardy and called for a relief package that included provisions to protect against layoffs.

-GE’s aviation unit employed about 52,000 people globally as of 2019, with about half of them working in the United States.

-Montreal-based training specialist CAE Inc (CAE.TO) has temporarily closed three commercial aviation training centres and is laying off 465 manufacturing workers and slashing executive salaries and capital spending to contain costs.
+Montreal-based training specialist CAE Inc is laying off 465 manufacturing workers and slashing executive salaries and capital spending.

-The shutdowns are designed in part to allow for deep cleaning and the re-organisation of factory workers, who must stand further apart and avoid working in clusters, slowing output.
+The shutdowns are designed in part to allow for deep cleaning and the re-organisation of factory workers, who must avoid working in clusters, slowing output.

-But analysts expressed doubts over the strength of future demand as the industry recovers from its worst crisis.

-A global recession combined with the possibility that corporate travel does not recover could hamper a full recovery, said Martin Hallmark, a senior vice president at Moody’s Investors Service.

 Reporting by Jamie Freed and Allison Lampert; additional reporting by Tim Hepher in Paris, David Shepardson in Washington, Tracy Rucinski in Chicago, Allison Lampert in Montreal, Ankit Ajmera in Bengaluru, Marcelo Rochabrun in Sao Paolo and Eric M Johnson in Seattle; writing by Tim Hepher; Editing by Gerry Doyle